 All apprenticeship vacancies are usually advertised on the National Apprenticeship Service website.

-If you already possess a bachelor’s degree in any subject at 2.2 or above, you could be eligible for one of our two Graduate Solicitor Apprenticeship programmes.
-See more detail below.
-If you hold an LPC you are ineligible for a solicitor or graduate solicitor apprenticeship.
+If you already possess a bachelor’s degree in any subject at 2.2 or above, you could be eligible to join one of our two Graduate Entry Solicitor Apprenticeship programmes.
+See further details below.
+If you hold an LPC, you are ineligible for a Solicitor or Graduate Entry Solicitor apprenticeship.
+You cannot therefore become an apprentice if you have studied and passed the LPC.

 Non-law graduates are eligible.
-Funding rules permit apprentices to undertake an apprenticeship at the same or lower level than a qualification they already hold, if the apprenticeship will allow the individual to acquire substantial new skills, and you can evidence that the content of the training is materially different from any prior qualification or a previous apprenticeship.
-However, you may wish to consider the shorter Graduate Solicitor Apprenticeship with Law Essentials.
-Please see below for more details, or contact us for advice on your specific circumstances.
+Funding rules permit apprentices to undertake an apprenticeship at the same or lower level than a qualification they already hold.
+The apprenticeship must allow the individual to acquire substantial new skills and the Apprentice must be able to evidence that the content of the apprenticeship training is materially different from any prior qualification or a previous apprenticeship.
+Alternatively, those who hold a non-law degree may join the University’s Graduate Entry Solicitor Apprenticeship with Law Essentials programme (GALE) as a shorter apprenticeship than the Solicitor Apprenticeship.
+Please see below for more details or contact us for advice on your specific circumstances.

-Acceptable alternatives to A Levels can include, for example, completion of Paralegal Level 3 apprenticeship (or similar vocational apprenticeship), a BTEC Level 3 Extended Diploma (formerly BTEC National Diploma), or the International Baccalaureate
+Acceptable alternatives to A Levels can include, for example, completion of Paralegal Level 3 apprenticeship (or similar vocational apprenticeship), a BTEC Level 3 Extended Diploma (formerly BTEC National Diploma), or the International Baccalaureate.
+Please contact the University to discuss your specific circumstances.

-As well as a designated Skills Coach, you will have access to Student Welfare Services and all of our campus facilities at your nearest allocated ULaw campus.
+As well as a designated skills coach, you will have access to the University’s Student Welfare Services and all of our campus facilities at your nearest allocated ULaw campus.

 Will I be working full-time and will I have to study in my own time during my Solicitor Apprenticeship?